chenh19/BRStudio/README.md

 - If you are using it under other systems, please make sure that all packages are properly installed.

 ## Running the script
 - This script exploits multiple threads for parallel computing.
-The more CPU cores the better.
 - You may run it with multiple panel files, but all of which should be formatted to 4 columns: "Gene", "Transcript ID", "Protein ID", "Protein ID for PP2".
 - You may run it with multiple pool files, but all of which should be formatted to 2 columns: "Sample", "Diagnosis".
 - This script will only process ".genome.vcf" files.
 If other vcf files are found, they will not be processed but only be archived.